Matthew Minicucci: Career

 In his citation for the Oregon Book Award, judge and 2019 Pulitzer-prize winner Forrest Gander remarkedThe lexicon is inordinately rich, somehow both precise and lush.
 And the poems are insistently but never portentously philosophical, grounded as they are in bailing twine, bared teeth, baptismal tears.
 Disinterested in irony, softly-toned, Minicucci opens depths inside us that we can sense long after we’ve closed his book.

 Minicucci's poetry, essays, fiction, and reviews have appeared in Alaska Quarterly Review, The Believer, The Cincinnati Review, Copper Nickel, the Gettysburg Review, Hayden's Ferry Review, The Massachusetts Review, Oregon Humanities magazine, Passages North, Pleiades, Poetry, Poetry Northwest, Salamander, Southern Indiana Review, The Southern Review, Tupelo Quarterly, the Virginia Quarterly Review, and West Branch, among others.
-It has also been featured on Verse Daily and Poetry Daily.
+It has also been featured on Verse Daily, Poetry Daily, and The Slowdown with Maggie Smith.

 He serves as a member of the advisory board for Ninth Letter, and as senior poetry editor to Silk Road Review: A Literary Crossroads.
 Minicucci has taught writing at the University of Illinois at Urbana-Champaign, Millikin University, Pacific University, the University of Portland, and Linfield College.
 He is currently a senior fellow with the Blount Scholars Program at the University of Alabama.